redhousestudio/redhousestudio.github.io/index.md

 services_section_text_right: >
   <p>Delivering a musical listening experience that really expresses the artist’s inspiration, is what ultimately drives me.
-Making everything connect - from concept to final master - to build the musical story; performance, sound, processing, mix .. music.</p>
+Making everything connect - from concept to final master - from microphone to listener.
+To build a musical story using performances, sounds, processing and mix .. music.</p>
   <p>If you want me involved in any or all phases of your music production process, <strong><a href="mailto:gijs@redhouse.nl" target="_blank" class="red-link">send me an email</a>.</strong></p>